-This meatless stew is as hearty as the next one, and as delicious as they come!
-It’s packed with tender vegetables in a rich blend of spices and tomatoes — you will devour every last bite!Just as there are trends for jeans people are wearing, there are trends for the sort of foods people are cooking and eating.
+This Vegan Tomato-Turmeric Cabbage Stew Recipe is as hearty as stew with meat, and as delicious as can be!
+Cooking with fresh turmeric is the key, and it’s packed with tender vegetables in a rich blend of spices and tomatoes — you will devour every last bite!Just as there are trends for the types of jeans people are wearing, there are trends for the sort of foods people are cooking and eating.

 (FYI, I think I’m still okay in my skinny jeans, but I heard boot legs are coming back.
 Yay!)

-So clearly this Spicy Vegan Tomato-Turmeric Cabbage Stew recipe is bound to be super cool, incredibly popular, and present at all the “it” parties this weekend.
+Clearly this vegan cabbage stew is bound to be super cool, incredibly popular, and present at all the “it” parties this weekend.

 - 1 tablespoon minced garlic